NguynHau/Paper_SS_RSVM_2026/v2.0/README.md

 - rho
 - Random seed

-This ensures that the computational comparison is performed on matched experimental runs.
+This ensures that the computational comparison is based on matched experimental runs.

 ---

-## Predictive Equivalence
+## 6.2 Predictive Equivalence

 Predictive equivalence between the baseline and screened methods is evaluated using paired Two One-Sided Tests (TOST).

 The analysis considers: